gaetanserre/LiSA/README.md

 - If you have too much triangles for your GPU, LiSA wont work

 ## Some images
-In order to use these scenes files, you to be inside the `img/` folder.

 ![](img/cornel_box.png)

 model from https://benedikt-bitterli.me/resources/